 4. 4.Automated workflows : Automating things like inventory management, order fulfillment, and shipping reduces manual labor costs and increases efficiency and accuracy in production.

 With the right technology and proactive steps to improve the resiliency of the supply chain, companies can weather economic downturns with greater success.
 It’s important to remember that strengthening your supply chain requires an ongoing effort, not just a one-time response to market changes.
-With consistent monitoring and strategic action, businesses can strengthen their supply chains and better prepare themselves for future challenges.
+With consistent monitoring and strategic action, businesses can strengthen their supply chains and better prepare for future challenges.

 Evaluate and adjust as needed